 - Place the words “The Odyssey” in a prominent place.
 Make sure the words are easy to read.
 Make sure the words are not covering an important part of a picture.
 Then place the words “by Homer.”
 The author’s credit should be smaller than the name of the book.
 Once again make sure the words are well placed in your design.

-- Save your file as a JPG (3lastnameodyssey.jpg) and place in folder (3lastnamebooks).
+- Save your file as a JPG (3lastnameodyssey.jpg)

 3 BOOK COVERS—Monochromatic (one color family)